Spasman/rcon_example/README.md

 survival_buy_chest (32):
 Triggers when a player opens a chest.
 "PlayerID": Player ID of the player who opened the chest.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the opening player profile ID and 'Store' for the opening player store platform ID
 "ChestID": ID of the chest that was opened.
 "ChestCost": Returns the cost to open the chest, only on Survival mode.
 "PlayerMoney": Returns what the buying player's money amount is after buying the chest, only on Survival mode.